Wren6991/RISCBoy-180/notes.md

 With the latch register file in place, and the bypass logic slightly simplified to remove the MW->X path (unnecessary due to transparent writes on the latches), my setup WNS is from -7.2 ns to 4.7 ns.
 That's a pretty decent improvement, at the cost of high risk due to changing a core part of Hazard3 and additional risk of not properly constraining the latches for STA.

 While I'm changing Hazard3 I went through and ripped out the resets from most of the datapath flops and some CSRs like mscratch and mepc.
+And... it's up at 6.9 ns.
+Wow, not sure why that is... don't think I did anything to make it worse!